CHEWX/admireplate/README.md

 Preview: http://leemunroe.github.io/motherplate/example.html

 ## What is this?
-This is a bare bones HTML/CSS framework I'll start off most web projects with.
+This is a bare bones HTML/CSS framework that Lee Munroe created.
+Over time that I have used it I have forked my own version to adapt to my own style of working.

 It includes a CSS reset and a bunch of minimal boilerplate styles that should come in useful for any project, including a responsive grid, typography, icons and forms.